Washington Justice: Franchise history

 Ahead of the 2021 season, the Justice parted ways with several players, including AimGod, Stitch, JJanu, and ArK.
 The team upgraded their tank lineup with the signings of touted rookie prospect Kim "Mag" Tae-sung and former Fusion player Kim "Fury" Jun-ho, while looking to improve their support lineup with the signings of veterans Jung "Closer" Won-sik and Yoon "BeBe" Hee-chang.
 The team also brought in three damage players to compliment Decay, such as rookie Kim "Assassin" Sung-won.
 In the first tournament cycle of the season, the May Melee, the Justice were one of two teams to go 4–0 in the qualifier stage.
 However, the team lost to the Florida Mayhem in the regional knockouts, failing to advance to the interregional tournament.
 The team went through hot and cold streaks throughout the season, ending with a 9–7 regular season record.
 The finish advanced the team to the West region play-in tournament; after the Justice defeated the Houston Outlaws in the finals, they advanced to the season playoffs as the eighth, and final, seed.
 The team was unable to secure a win in the playoffs, losing to the Dallas Fuel, 1–3, and Atlanta Reign, 0–3.

+The Washington Justice disbanded following the Overwatch League's final season in 2023.